-We're so ready for Rihanna's Fenty Beauty make-up launch
+We’re so ready for Rihanna’s Fenty Beauty make-up launch

 In a sneak peek video of Fenty Beauty, it was revealed that Rihanna has decisively chosen a stellar cast of eight ethnically diverse models to launch the brand: Slick Woods, Paloma Elsesser, Duckie Thot, Leomie Anderson, Selena Forrest, Indyamarie Jean, and Camila Costa.

-The video shows off a selection of lipglosses and highlighters, and it's rumoured that there is a huge selection of up to 40 foundation shades, meaning that Rihanna's line is likely to be genuinely inclusive of the darker-skinned women who are so often left out by mainstream makeup brands.
+The video shows off a selection of lipglosses and highlighters, and it's rumoured that there is a huge selection of up to 40 foundation shades, meaning that Rihanna's line is likely to be genuinely inclusive of the darker-skinned women who are so often left out by mainstream make-up brands.

 And although it is a shame that most of the models are sample size (with the exception of Paloma and perhaps Rihanna herself these days), as well as being beautiful, these women all have substance; they've obviously been chosen to front the campaign because they are both articulate and brave as well as being objectively good looking.